fenderil/filelint/README.md

 ____

-And it's very simple to white rules for filesystemlinter!
+And it's very simple to white rules for fsolint!
 All you need for check is in Node object.
 And you can get more data for check by using absolute path.